-Darwin theorized that this process of gradual modification was based on a Common Ancestry that all living things shared where “simple” organisms grew increasingly stronger, better, and more complex, through a process he called random mutation and natural selection.
+Darwin theorized that this gradual modification process was based on a Common Ancestry that all living things shared were “simple” organisms grew increasingly stronger, better, and more complex, through a process he called random mutation and natural selection.
 The theory envisioned living organisms of all kinds “evolving” thru seven categorical levels.
 Darwin’s theory reasoned that transmutation was the blind random hand that caused the “lowest” and “simplest” organisms to move from general to specific.
-From kingdom, into phylum, into class, into order, into family, into genus, and finally into species the “highest” level.
+From kingdom, into phylum, into class, into order, into the family, into genus, and finally into species the “highest” level.

 In addition to lacking the millions of transitionary forms expected by Darwin, the Fossil Record evidence also told a radically different story from transmutation.
 It told of stasis.
-Stasis simply means animal at the family level remains within the same family.
+Stasis means an animal at the family level remains within the same family.
 Animals and organisms have never been observed to change or transmutation into new distinct life forms.
-Categorizations were convenient but they did not, in an of themselves, illustrate any observable changes.
+Categorizations were convenient, but they did not, in and of themselves, illustrate any observable changes.
 How then did fish become frogs?
-While the fossil record does reveal small-scale variation of the same species, it does not indicate transmutation.
-Fossils indicate that large body styles of animals were not changing at all.
-Most all animals found in the fossils remained virtually unchanged for millions and millions of years.
+While the fossil record does reveal the small-scale variation of the same species, it does not indicate transmutation.
+Fossils indicate that the large body styles of animals were not changing at all.
+Most of all animals found in the fossils remained virtually unchanged for millions and millions of years.
 This was certainly not good news for Darwin.

-As an example, the trilobites emerged suddenly in the Cambrian layer as a whole complex organism, lacking precursor in lower strata.
-Paleontologist over the years have found minor body modifications in trilobite fossils which are largely only identifiable by experts under microscopes, but no new form novel organism transmutated.
+For example, the trilobites emerged suddenly in the Cambrian layer as a complex organism, lacking precursor in lower strata.
+Paleontologists over the years have found minor body modifications in trilobite fossils which are largely only identifiable by experts under microscopes, but no new form novel organism transmutated.
 Trilobites remained trilobites.